Are you looking to make your first home purchase, but worried that your credit may stop you?

 Wrong.
 These programs allow for a less than 5% down payment.

-Last year, the national average credit score was 692, according to Yahoo Finance.
+Last year, the national average Fico credit score was 711, according to Experian.
 So, you can have a score well below the national average and still get approved for a mortgage with these new programs.

 You probably already know that the big banks don’t like these loans.
 Most big banks have a minimum credit score requirement of 720 or higher and won’t approve a loan for a first time home buyer with bad credit.